William Fairfax

 William Fairfax (1691 – 1757) was a British-born customs official, judge, planter and politician who spent much of his life in the colony of Virginia.
 Fairfax served as Collector of Customs in Barbados, Chief Justice and governor of the Bahamas; and Customs agent in Marblehead, Massachusetts, before being reassigned to the Colony of Virginia.

 In Virginia, Fairfax acted as a land agent for his cousin's vast holdings in the Northern Neck Proprietary.
 Also a tobacco planter himself, Fairfax was elected to the House of Burgesses representing King William County within the proprietary, which he helped split so that Fairfax County was created.
-Appointed to the Governor's Council, he rose to become its president (effectively the colony's lieutenant governor).
+Appointed to the Royal Governor's Council, he rose to become its president (effectively the colony's lieutenant governor).
 Fairfax also commissioned the construction of his plantation called Belvoir in what became Fairfax County to honor his family.

 Early life

 Fairfax was born in London and baptized in Yorkshire in 1691, the second son of Henry Fairfax (d.
 1708) and grandson of Henry Fairfax, 4th Lord Fairfax of Cameron.
 His elder brother was in line to inherit the title.
 The family also included a daughter, Mary Fairfax, who married this brother's friend William Philip Warder in 1730.